Layr-Labs/eigenlayer-docs/docs/developers/how-to-build-an-avs.md

 ## Get in Touch

-Once you have an idea of what you want to build on EigenLayer, submit an [AVS Questionnaire](https://bit.ly/avsquestions) and get in touch with us.
+If you would like to discuss your ideas to build an AVS on EigenLayer, submit your contact information via [this form](https://share.hsforms.com/1BksFoaPjSk2l3pQ5J4EVCAein6l) and we'll be in touch shortly.